Aandri99/RedPitayaRedditCompetition/README.md

 **This serves as an example for the Red Pitaya Reddit Competition Submission of Your Project**

-# Quick Description of Project
-## Red Pitaya Reaction Time Measurement Game
+# Red Pitaya Reaction Time Measurement Game